iotaledger/access-server/specs/1-SCOPE/access-SCOPE-0000.md

 <!--
 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?
 -->
+A mechanism for access-control integrated with a Distributed Ledger Technology is highly desirable to solve real world problems.

-Imagine the following scenario: Alice owns a Device that she wants to rent for Bob for x IOTAs.
+Imagine the following scenarios:

+1. Alice owns a Device that she wants to rent for Bob for x IOTAs.
 Bob will be able to use this device after transferring x IOTAs to the Device's (or Alice's) Wallet. **IOTA Access** enables this kind of scenario.

+2. Alice owns a company that functions in a building with smart locks.
+Alice writes a Policy where her employees are allowed to enter the building only under specific conditions (such as time, employee ID, clearance level).
+All Access Events are registered on the Distributed Ledger in a permission-less and immutable manner, thus enabling auditability.

 ## Product Introduction
 [product]: #product